 Our operations have consumed substantial amounts of cash.
-We expect to continue to spend substantial amounts to advance the clinical development of our product candidates and launch and commercialize any product candidates for which we may receive regulatory approval, including building our own commercial organization.
-We believe that our existing cash and cash equivalents, including the net proceeds from our initial public offering in May 2015 will be sufficient to fund our operations into mid-2017, including the commercialization of Xtampza, if approved, and the continuation of our development of our other product candidates.
-However, we may require additional capital for the further development and commercialization of our product candidates and may also need to raise additional funds sooner in order to accelerate development of our product candidates.
+We expect to continue to spend substantial amounts to advance the development of our product candidates and to commercialize Xtampza and any product candidates for which we may receive regulatory approval.
+We believe that our existing cash and cash equivalents and expected revenue contributions from Xtampza will be sufficient to fund our operations into 2019, including the commercialization of Xtampza, and the continuation of our development of our product candidates.
+However, we may require additional capital for the further development and commercialization of our product candidates and may also need to raise additional funds sooner in order to continue development of our product candidates.